Free Acura VIN Decoder

 What does a Acura VIN decoder tell you?

 A Acura VIN decoder reveals the model year, model name, trim level, engine type and displacement, transmission, drive type, body style, and assembly plant of any Acura vehicle.
-It uses the official NHTSA Vehicle Identification Number database, which every Acura sold in the United States is registered against.
+It uses NHTSA vPIC, the public VIN-decoding platform built from manufacturer-submitted data (model year 1981-forward); decode fields vary by model year and manufacturer submission.
 It does not show accident or ownership history.

 What does a Acura VIN start with?